-- Chamomile - A classic, relaxing nighttime tea, this nervine herb is also helpful for relieving generally mild daily mental stress.
+- Chamomile - A classic, relaxing nighttime tea, this nervine herb is also helpful for relieving mild daily mental stress.

 - Lavender - Calming herb that is often used in aromatherapy applications for its mild calming action.
 Lovely when used in the bath, massage oils, pillows, room sprays, or body fragrance to uplift the spirit.

-- California Poppy - Used for its calming properties, this plant helps promote relaxation in those seeking rest.
+- California poppy - Used for its calming properties, this plant helps promote relaxation in those seeking rest.

-- Hops - With a distinctive flavor and action known well by beer drinkers everywhere, this plant supports relaxation (although the effect can be considered hypnotic), and helps calm a nervous stomach.
+- Hops - With a distinctive flavor and action known well by beer drinkers everywhere, this plant supports relaxation (although the effect can be considered hypnotic) and helps calm a nervous stomach.

-- Eleuthero Root - Improves normal mental clarity and emotional stamina during stressful situations, boosts physical endurance, helps with sleeplessness, and (according to Ayurvedic medicine) supports healthy immune system functioning.
+- Eleuthero root - Improves normal mental clarity and emotional stamina during stressful situations, boosts physical endurance, helps with sleeplessness, and (according to Ayurvedic medicine) supports healthy immune system functioning.

 - Rhodiola - Supports healthy immune system functioning.